AleTheTwin/socket/README.md

 An app for tranfering files in a local network between desktop devices

 ## Feautres
-* Automatically connect to other sockets on a LAN
+* Automatically connect to other sockets on the LAN
 * Send multiple files at the same time
 * Ultra high transfer speeds* since it is over the LAN
 * Just run and that's all
-* Connect from any desktop platfor!
-(OSX, Windows and Linux)
+* Connect from any desktop platform!
+(MAC OS, Windows and Linux)

 *Limited by the socket with the lowest speed connection